vikas1709/WebDev-Session5/readme.md

 </div>
 ```

-Use a component contains both the template and the controller:
+A component references an object that contains both the template and the controller.

+Note the use of $ctrl for components as opposed to global $scope.
+Here the data is exclusive to a specific controller.
+Also, the html uses hyphens while the component uses camel case.

 ```
 var myApp = angular.module('myApp', []);